flutter/engine/testing/flutter/integration/add-to-app/flutter_module/README.md

-# ios_add2app_flutter
+# Add-to-app Flutter module

-A new flutter module project.
+A Flutter module to be embedded into Android/iOS apps for add-to-app integration testing.

 ## Getting Started